 The claims must be drafted in terms of the "technical features of the invention".
-This means that claims should must not contain any statements relating, for example, to commercial advantages or other non-technical matters, but statements of purpose should be are allowed if they assist in defining the invention.
+This means that claims must not contain any statements relating, for example, to commercial advantages or other matters not related to "carrying out" the invention, but statements of purpose are allowed if they assist in defining the invention.

 Claims to the use of the invention, in the sense of the technical application thereof, are allowable.